danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

 ## Equity Yearly Pricing Analysis: *[Equity-Yearly-Pricing-Analysis.ipynb](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Python-Equity-Performance-Analysis/Equity-Yearly-Pricing-Analysis.ipynb)*

-Let's connect to the database, store the yearly pricing data in the dataframe, get the yearly pricing data for **MSFT**, print the results and plot the Candlestick chart.
+Let's connect to the database and store the yearly pricing data in the dataframe *df_pricing*.
+We raise a ValueError exception if the dataframe is empty.
+We then get the yearly pricing data for **MSFT**, print the results and plot the Candlestick chart.

         # Define SQL query to retrieve tickers from the Yahoo_Equity_Prices table
         sql_stat = """SELECT